php-api-clients/hydrator/README.md

 # Goals

-* Foundation for creating synchronous and asynchronous API clients
+* Hydrator for creating synchronous and asynchronous API clients

 # License